 Step six: Start my passion

-If step three fails, no joke, I will count myself down like a rocket – 5, 4, 3, 2, 1.
+If step three fails, joking aside, I will count myself down like a rocket – 5, 4, 3, 2, 1.
 This is an infectious and fun way to lift your body up out of bed.
 Apple’s OS offers a plethora of tools and time management options hidden in plain sight, such as the heath app, its alarm system as well as plenty of alternatives available via the app store.

 2. Go For A Walk

-During my time in Japan, I would make a point of ignoring public transport and walking everywhere.
-This led me to lose 1 stone and I conditioned my body both physically and mentally.
+During my time in Japan, I would make a point of ignoring public transport opting to walking everywhere.
+This led me to lose 1 stone and I better conditioned my body both physically and mentally.
 Not only did it prompt a physical and mental launchpad, but it also provided a way for me to resurrect confidence.
 When I look back at my trip, I studied the health app on my phone discovering I had walked between 25,000 to 36,000 steps per day.

 Secondly, I discovered that I had uncovered a wellness beacon that the Japanese were all too familiar with, and that is Shinrin Yoku, meaning: the ancient art of forest bathing.
 Forest bathing triggers a physiological response, allowing you to feel more composed and relaxed.
 Obvious considering that forests are naturally splendorous to look at.

-Furthermore, another interesting fact to examine is the biological impact of shinrin-yoku.
+Furthermore, an interesting fact to examine is the biological impact of shinrin-yoku.
 Trees naturally produce a chemical compound known as phytoncides, which are released to kill fungal bacteria and protect them from killer diseases.
 An immune system if you will.
 When phytoncides are released they decrease stress hormone production (cortisol) in humans and promote better concentration and improved immunity, which is just the ticket we need when we want to get back in the swing of it all.

 3. Make A New Contact

 Ok, so this might be a tricky one to navigate but it might be the curveball needed to win yourself over.
-I have many friends and many contacts from both personal and passion fields.
+I have many friends and contacts from both personal and passion fields.
 But nothing gives me confidence like talking to new people.
 Offline and in-person thank you very much.